xMistt/fortnitepy-bot/README.md

 ```
 "email": "",                                                - The bot accounts email.
 "password": "",                                             - The bot accounts password.
-"cid": "CID_313_Athena_Commando_M_KpopFashion",             - The skin that the bot wears when it joins.
+"cid": "CID_028_Athena_Commando_F",                         - The skin that the bot wears when it joins.
-"bid": "BID_138_Celestial",                                 - The backpack that the bot wears when it joins.
+"bid": "BID_004_BlackKnight",                               - The backpack that the bot wears when it joins.
-"eid": "EID_DeepDab",                                       - The emote that the bot does when it joins.
+"eid": "EID_Clapperboard",                                  - The emote that the bot does when it joins.
+"pid": "Pickaxe_Lockjaw",                                   - The pickaxe that the bot has equiped.
 "banner": "otherbanner28",                                  - The banner icon the bot uses.
 "banner_colour": "defaultcolor15",                          - The colour of the banner icon.
 "level": "100",                                             - Sets the clients level.